-The trading price of the shares of our common stock has been and will likely continue to be highly volatile, and purchasers of our common stock may not be able to resell the shares of our common stock at or above the purchase price and could incur substantial losses.
+Our stock price is likely to be volatile.
+In recent years, the stock market in general, and the market for biotechnology or pharmaceutical companies in particular, has experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+As a result of this volatility, our stockholders may not be able to sell their shares of our common stock at or above the price they paid for their shares.

-Our stock price has been and is likely to continue to be volatile.
 The market price of our common stock could be subject to wide fluctuations in response to various factors, many of which are beyond our control.
 These factors include those discussed elsewhere in this "Risk Factors" section and others such as:

-- the delay or failure in initiating or completing preclinical studies or clinical trials, or unsatisfactory results of these trials; - announcements about us or about our competitors including clinical trial results, regulatory approvals, or new product candidate introductions; - developments concerning our current or future development partners, licensors or product candidate manufacturers; - developments or changing views regarding the use of gene therapy; - · litigation and other developments relating to our patents or other proprietary rights or those of our competitors; - · conditions in the pharmaceutical or biotechnology industries and the economy as a whole; - · governmental regulation and legislation; - the recruitment or departure of members of our board of directors, management team or other key personnel; - · changes in our operating results; - any changes in the financial projections we may provide to the public, our failure to meet these projections, or changes in recommendations by any securities analysts that elect to follow our common stock; - any change in securities analysts' estimates of our performance, or our failure to meet analysts' expectations; - the expiration of market standoff or contractual lock-up agreements; - · sales or potential sales of substantial amounts of our common stock; or - price and volume fluctuations in the overall stock market or resulting from inconsistent trading volume levels of our shares.
+- the delay or failure in initiating or completing preclinical studies or clinical trials, or unsatisfactory results of these trials; - announcements about us or about our competitors including clinical trial results, regulatory approvals, or new product candidate introductions; - developments concerning our current or future development partners, licensors or product candidate manufacturers; - developments or changing views regarding the use of gene therapy; - litigation and other developments relating to our patents or other proprietary rights or those of our competitors; - conditions in the pharmaceutical or biotechnology industries and the economy as a whole; - governmental regulation and legislation; - the recruitment or departure of members of our board of directors, management team or other key personnel; - changes in our operating results; - any changes in the financial projections we may provide to the public, our failure to meet these projections, or changes in recommendations by any securities analysts that elect to follow our common stock; - any change in securities analysts' estimates of our performance, or our failure to meet analysts' expectations; - the expiration of market standoff or contractual lock-up agreements; - sales or potential sales of substantial amounts of our common stock; or - price and volume fluctuations in the overall stock market or resulting from inconsistent trading volume levels of our shares.